Hybrid Manager HA/DR recovery

 Do not modify the default schedule, as it may be overwritten by an appliance software update.

-The following example shows a custom schedule to backup the needed resources each hour:
+The following example shows a custom schedule to back up the needed resources each hour:

 apiVersion: velero.io/v1 kind: Schedule metadata: name: custom-velero-backup-kube-state namespace: velero spec: schedule: 0 \* \* \* \* skipImmediately: false template: includedNamespaces: \- '\*' includedResources: \- storagelocations.biganimal.enterprisedb.com \- clusterwrappers.beacon.enterprisedb.com \- backupwrappers.beacon.enterprisedb.com snapshotVolumes: false ttl: 168h

-DR Procedure
+DR procedure

 Warning